gohugoio/hugoDocs/content/en/render-hooks/passthrough.md

 In the example above there are two sets of `block` delimiters.
 You may use either one in your Markdown.

-The Passthrough extension is often used in conjunction with the MathJax or KaTeX display engine to render [mathematical expressions] written in the LaTeX markup language.
+The Passthrough extension is often used in conjunction with the MathJax or KaTeX display engine to render [mathematical expressions][] written in the LaTeX markup language.

-[mathematical expressions]: /content-management/mathematics/

 To enable custom rendering of passthrough elements, create a passthrough render hook.